the eq cylinder damper

-The original EQ Damper is designed to integrate seamlessly with our 1.25” diameter weights, stacking cleanly in your system while cutting vibration.
+The original EQ Cylinder Damper is designed to integrate seamlessly with our 1.25” diameter weights, stacking cleanly in your system while cutting vibration.

 There are two main ways to set up the EQ Damper: sandwiched between two weights with weight on both sides of the damper (which is what we recommended) or directly on the stabilizer, with all weights on the outside of the damper.

-recommended starting points
+Recommended starting points

 Each durometer of EQ Damper pairs best with a certain range of weight on the outside.
 Use these as guidelines:

-- 30 durometer (softest): 1–4 oz
+- 30 stiffness (softest): 1–3 oz

-- 40 durometer (medium): 4–8 oz
+- 40 stiffness (medium): 4–8 oz

-- 50 durometer (firmest): 8–12 oz
+- 50 stiffness (firmest): 9–12+ oz

 These ranges are not hard limits.
 They’re designed to give you a reliable starting place before you start fine-tuning.